Electric-Field Control of Josephson Oscillations in Dipolar Bose-Einstein Condensates: INTRODUCTION

 where $|\Psi \rangle = ( \Psi_1, \Psi_2, \Psi_3)$ is a three-component spinor containing the classical field of each condensate. $\mathbb{H}_o$ represents the Hamiltonian matrix without coupling terms among the condensates and the contact interaction. $\mathbb{B}$ is a matrix that models the external pumping terms.
 These matrices, whose deduction is detailed at the Supplemental Material (SM), are given by:

-Here, $m$ represents the molecular mass of NaCs. $\mathbb{I}$ is the matrix unit. $V_j$ corresponds to the external potential acting on each condensate.
+Here, $m$ represents the molecular mass of NaCs. $\mathbb{I}$ is the matrix unit. $V$ corresponds to the external potential acting on each condensate.
 In general, this is a harmonic trap common to all three condensates; still, additional terms, such as electric field interactions or external potential barriers, can also be included. $\Phi_j$ represents the dipolar interaction term and is given by \cite{Lima2012,Pedri2005}:

-with $C_{dd}$ denoting the dipolar interaction strength. $\theta_j$ is the angle between the relative position vector connecting two dipoles and the orientation of the electric dipole moment. $\hbar \Gamma$ corresponds to the energy difference between the ground state and the two excited states.
+with $C_{ddj}$ denoting the dipolar interaction strength, which depends on the electric dipole moment of each condensate. $\theta_j$ is the angle between the relative position vector connecting two dipoles and the orientation of the electric dipole moment. $\hbar \Gamma$ corresponds to the energy difference between the ground state and the two excited states.
 The significant energy that separates the first condensate with the second and third one, allows us to assume that the ground state is considerably more populated than the $\Psi_2$ and $\Psi_3$ states.
 Finally, the terms $\nu_\pi = \hbar \Omega_\pi e^{-i t \Delta }$ and $\nu_\sigma = \hbar \Omega_\sigma e^{-i t \Delta }$ represent the pumping that couple $\Psi_1 $ with $\Psi_2$, and $\Psi_1$ with $\Psi_3$, respectively. $\Omega_\pi $ and $\Omega_\sigma$ are the Rabi frequencies of the system, and $\Delta$ is the detuning frequency, which we assume, for simplicity, to be the same for both coupling signals.
 As a result, the contribution of the upper states to the total density is minimal (without an external electric field), and their influence on the system manifests only through minor corrections.
 Therefore, Eq. (\ref{eq: Gross-Pitaevski}) is the essential starting point for the discussion presented below.